piusnmuhumuza/software-engineering/dba_documentation.md

 Structured query language (SQL) is a standardized, domain-specific programming language for managing (e.g. storing and processing information) relational databases or performing various operations on the data in them.

-Initially created in the 1970s, SQL is regularly used not only by database administrators, but also by developers writing data integration scripts and data analysts looking to set up and run analytical queries.
+Initially created in the 1970s, SQL is tremendously powerful when it comes to Database Management, and regularly used not only by database administrators, but also by developers writing data integration scripts and data analysts looking to set up and run analytical queries.

 The term SQL is pronounced ```ess-kew-ell```, ```ɛsˌkjuːˈɛl```,```S-Q-L``` or sometimes ```siːkwəl``` "sequel"sequel for historical reasons.